jump-dev/JuMP.jl/docs/src/developers/contributing.md

 The first step is to find an [open issue](https://github.com/jump-dev/JuMP.jl/issues) (or open a new one) for the problem you want to solve.
 Then, _before_ spending too much time on it, discuss what you are planning to do in the issue to see if other contributors are fine with your proposed changes.
+Getting feedback early can improve code quality, and avoid time spent writing code that does not get merged into JuMP.

+!!! tip
+    At this point, remember to be patient and polite; you may get a _lot_ of comments on your issue!
+However, do not be afraid!
+Comments mean that people are willing to help you improve the code that you are contributing to JuMP.

 **Step 2: fork JuMP**